NHSDigital/nbs-appointments-management-service/README.md

 ### Adding roles and permissions

 Add a document with the following structure in to the index_data container.
-This sets up the permissions that each role contains so that the UI can react to a user's assigned permissions.This will have to be done once the function has started (so that the containers have been created) but before you can login.
+This sets up the permissions that each role contains so that the UI can react to a user's assigned permissions.
+This will have to be done once the function has started (so that the containers have been created) but before you can login.
 If you restart your cosmos database you will need to insert the document again.